 Before Iris Dynamics...

-so we came up with a solution...
+So we came up with a solution...

 This design contains just a single moving part.

 This increases reliability and lowers maintenance requirements.
-Proprietary magnetic geometries, software, and the elimination of any gearing means there is zero backlash and no cogging or grain felt by the end user regardless if the actuator is being backdriven or not.
-The actuators are small in form and consume much less power than competing technologies allowing for installation in smaller spaces with simpler, more economical, electrical & HVAC infrastructure.
+Proprietary magnetic geometries, software, and the elimination of any gearing means there is zero backlash and no cogging or grain felt by the end user regardless if the motor is being backdriven or not.
+The motors are small in form and consume much less power than competing technologies allowing for installation in smaller spaces with simpler, more economical, electrical & HVAC infrastructure.

-why choose our actuators?
+Why choose our motors?

-All our actuators are fully integrated solutions with force sensing, position sensing, drivers, and logic built right into each unit.
+All our motors are fully integrated solutions with force sensing, position sensing, drivers, and logic built right into each unit.
 There is no need to purchase and install any additional hardware to get your project up and running.
 Characterization of the sensors is achieved during manufacturing which facilitates a smoother installation.
 A selection of communications and data logging options are available out of the box to suit each customer’s requirements.

 Realism in Human-Machine Interaction